Overview of STIPS

 Once the inputs are created, STIPS performs a number of tasks:

-3. For each input source in the catalog:
+3. For each input in the source catalog:

 2. The optimal PSF is then centered at the specified source location in the simulated image.
 To accurately measure the contribution of the PSF on each pixel, a bicubic interpolation function is used.